Introduction

 Teaching

-I offer teaching on French literature and culture including early modern French literature and French cinema.
+I offer teaching on French literature and culture including French cinema and early modern French literature.

 Research

-My research takes a transnational approach to the history and writings of early modern women with a particular focus on early modern French literature and culture.
-My doctoral thesis explores the London-based salon of the French exile, Hortense Mancini, Duchess of Mazarin.
-Titled ‘Palace of Exiles’, my thesis draws together the salon’s correspondence, publications, and performances, and traces the salon’s cosmopolitan membership, which spanned French Catholic and Huguenot exiles as well as Anglicans, English Catholics, and Dutch and Italian Protestants.
-By investigating what happens when the model of the salon moves beyond France’s borders, I argue that the salon transforms into a pan-European space, displacing its French roots in favour of a more diffuse, continental identity.
-I am currently working to turn this thesis into a monograph.
+My research takes a transnational approach to the history and writings of early modern women with a focus on French literature and culture.
+I am currently completing my first book, which explores the London-based salon of the French exile, Hortense Mancini, Duchess of Mazarin (1646-1699).
+Based on my AHRC-funded doctoral thesis and titled ‘The Salon-in-Exile’, this book introduces the Mazarin salon’s literary output and traces its cosmopolitan membership, which spanned French Catholic and Huguenot exiles as well as Anglicans, English Catholics, and Dutch and Italian Protestants.
+Each chapter of the book takes up one strand of the salon’s activities to reveal how it became an influential Anglo-French and pan-European hub in London.
+By investigating what happened when the model of the salon moved beyond France’s borders, I offer a new account of co-existence and collaboration through the case-study of Mancini’s multiconfessional salon.
+As an accompaniment to this book, I am editing and translating Mancini’s letters, supported by an Amy Wygant Research Grant from SEMFS, which will mark the first ever edition of her correspondence.

 Publications